-Enforcement Committee - The enforcement committee advises the Board and makes recommendations to the Board on enforcement matters, including enforcement practices and procedures.
-This committee may also consider other enforcement matters as directed by the Chair of the Board or as delegated by the Board.
+- Enforcement Committee The enforcement committee advises the Board and makes recommendations to the Board on enforcement matters, including enforcement practices and procedures.
+This committee may also consider other enforcement matters as directed by the Chair of the Board or as delegated by the Board. - Audit Committee The audit committee is comprised of Two Commission members appointed by the Commission chair and one Board member appointed by the Board chair.
+Of the Commission members, one member must be from the Executive Committee and the other must be from the Budget Committee.
+The committee advises on the agency's annual internal audit plan and may recommend other audits.